What is IT Service management (ITSM)?

 The real value and ingenuity comes from seeing how integration can enable specialist teams (both inside and outside of IT) to use all their preferred tools, own all their own processes and manage their own data.

 These are things that are often undermined or compromised in large integration projects and lead to people disengaging from a change.
-So, using more effective and flexible integration hubs can also quickly support the people and adoption objectives of software integration projects too.
+So, using more effective integration automation platforms can also quickly support the people and adoption objectives of software integration projects too.

 How do you get started?